 A Calming Environment

 Many of our pupils have experienced multiple traumas.
-With this in mind, our day units are designed to offer a relaxing environment where young people can also have some fun.
+With this in mind, our day hubs are designed to offer a relaxing environment where young people can also have some fun.
 We have a ʻSnoezelen room’ which acts as a calm space, and can reduce anxiety and agitation during times of crisis.

 Interested in these services?